suronjit797/HIBISCUS-CLIENT/README.md

 Welcome to this website [Ranger](https://assignment-10-e7cae.web.app/).

+## About this project

+This project make this manage Inventory website for an Assignment and Have something to modify.
+I try to make this site simple use react, css, bootstrap, fontawesome.
+I try to use neumorphism in some section.

 ## Features

-- Single page webstie you can use as an app
+- Single page website you can use as an app
 - Login/registration system
-- Can be Observe thrugh Dashboard
+- Can be Observe through Dashboard
 - Search blog in blog page
-- Portected route for non user
+- Protected route for non user
 - MERN stack website backend deploy in heroku
 - Data store in mongoDB